tibmatt/flogo-web/getting-started-with-flogo.md

 **Note** this haven't been tested with the native osx docker client but it should work too assuming the docker client is correctly configured in your machine.

-## node-gyp / pouchdb / leveldown issues
+## node-gyp / pouchdb / leveldown installation issues during start.sh execution

 Follow: https://github.com/nodejs/node-gyp#installation